Romanian revolution: Street confrontations

-It is likely that in the early hours of 22 December that Ceaușescus made their second mistake.
+It is likely that in the early hours of 22 December that the Ceaușescus made their second mistake.
 Instead of fleeing the city under cover of night, they decided to wait until morning to leave.
 Ceaușescu must have thought that his desperate attempts to crush the protests had succeeded, because he apparently called another meeting for the next morning.
 However, before 07:00, his wife Elena received the news that large columns of workers from many industrial platforms (large communist-era factories or groups of factories concentrated into industrial zones) were heading towards the city centre of Bucharest to join the protests.
 The police barricades that were meant to block access to Piața Universității (University Square) and Palace Square proved useless.
 By 09:30 University Square was jammed with protesters.
 Security forces (army, police and others) re-entered the area, only to join with the protesters.

 By 10:00, as the radio broadcast was announcing the introduction of martial law and a ban on groups larger than five persons, hundreds of thousands of people were gathering for the first time, spontaneously, in central Bucharest (the previous day's crowd had come together at Ceaușescu's orders).
 Ceaușescu attempted to address the crowd from the balcony of the Central Committee of the Communist Party building, but his attempt was met with a wave of disapproval and anger.
 Helicopters spread manifestos (which did not reach the crowd, due to unfavourable winds) instructing people not to fall victim to the latest "diversion attempts," but to go home instead and enjoy the Christmas feast.
 This order, which drew unfavourable comparisons to Marie Antoinette's haughty (but apocryphal) "Let them eat cake", further infuriated the people who did read the manifestos; many at that time had trouble procuring basic foodstuffs such as cooking oil.